yumium/tech_notes/ETL.md

 These days new tools come often, generally more powerful and simpler to use.
 Fundamental understanding and process stays the same.

+# Data Orchestration

+Data transformation happens in steps.
+An orchestrator help facilitate these steps, achieving:

+- timely execution
+- accurate and repeatable results
+- resource efficiency and scalability
+- automation (e.g., error handling & recovery, say with retry logic and patch code,

+An orchestrator does this with:

+- Scheduling management (like cron)
+- Task triggers
+- Monitoring tool and alerting
+- Resource allocation (e.g., scaling)
+- Compliance and auditing, say by creating an audit trail

+Dependencies are usually represented by DAGs.

+## Data orchestration tools

 # Misc

 **What happens when data changes and you need to modify code?**